-The updated Brooks PureFlow 7s keep most of our favorite features from the earlier versions but make a few useful improvements to make them even better racing flats.
-The best development is that they finally redesigned their tongue so doesn't fold at the sides or chafe — a chief complaint in previous iterations.
+The Brooks PureFlow 7 keeps most of our favorite features from earlier versions but introduces a few useful changes to make them even better racing flats.
+And they do it at a bargain price.
+The best improvement is that they finally redesigned the tongue, so it doesn't fold at the sides or chafe — a chief complaint in previous iterations.
 It also uses a bit more padding than earlier versions and has a slightly different toe box and foot shape, but neither aspect seemed to change performance or road feel.
-The new PureFlow 7 remains one of the best racing flats on the market.
-Read on to see how they do against other top shoes.
+The PureFlow remains one of the best racing flats on the market.

 Brooks PureFlow 7 Review